SPARQL-Environment/SPARQL-Environment/plugins/README.md

 To contribue to the SPARQL Environment repository itself plugins must be data agnostic.
 If you're creating data-specific plugins you should create your own GIT repository and name it *sparqplug-{name}* or if you're creating a suite of plugins for your data *sparqplugs-{namespace}*.
 Examples are *sparqplugs-hmt* or *sparqplugs-cts*.

-#### Required Functions
+### Required Functions

 The **discription object** contains the basic information the SPARQL Environment uses to distinquish and setup your plugin.

 ```
 sparqplug.in.* = {
-	"type":"in", // In or Out depending on the type of object.
+	"type":"in", // "in" "out" or "detail" depending on the type of plugin.
-	"title": "Text Query", // String used to identify your plugin in plain text.
+	"title": "Text Query", // String used to identify your plugin in plain text (tab bar).
-	"description":"Basic SPARQL query box.", // String used to describe your plugin in plain text.
+	"description":"Basic SPARQL query box.", // String used to describe your plugin in plain text (tooltip).
 	"icon":"&#xf040;", // Icon used to identify your plugin.
 Font-Awesome is included.
 	"css":"sparqplug.in.*.css" // The CSS file which goes along with your plugin.
 };